evtilton/image-plating-lehack2024/README.md

 Lehigh Valley Hackathon
 Team 20.
 Ursinus College.
 Evan Tilton, Michael Connors

+#To run on your machine - Requires installation of python version 3.12.7 and dependencies listed in setup.py.

 ## AWS and AI Usage
 We used AWS to host an EC2 instance.
 We downloaded from the github repository and use the EC2 as a virtual computing environment.
 Many college students don't have access to fast computers, so utilizing virtual computing can help them run resource heavy programs